Elizabeth Campbell Fisher Clay

-Elizabeth Campbell Fisher Clay (1871–1959) was an American artist and painter.
+Elizabeth Campbell Fisher Clay (1871–1959) was an American artist and painter whose work can be broadly categorised as American Impressionist.
 Clay studied art in Boston, New York, and Paris.
-After her marriage, she lived in Halifax, West Yorkshire, England and exhibited in London, including two exhibitions at the Royal Academy of Arts.
+After her marriage, she lived in Halifax, West Yorkshire, England and exhibited widely mainly in the north of England but also in two exhibitions at the Royal Academy of Arts London.

 Early life

-Elizabeth Campbell Fisher was born on April 2, 1871, in West Dedham, Massachusetts to Joseph and Mary Elizabeth Fisher.
-She attended Dedham High School.
-Her sister Hattie Smith Fisher was born in 1857.
-Joseph Lyman Fisher was born in 1861 and attended Highland Military Academy in Worcester, Massachusetts.
+Elizabeth Campbell Fisher was born on April 2, 1871, in West Dedham, Massachusetts to Joseph Fisher (18051880) and his second wife, Mary Elizabeth Campbell (18311899).
+She attended Dedham High School. and had 3 siblings: her elder sister Hattie (18571938), later to become Lady Fisher Smith; Joseph Lyman Fisher (18611941) who attended Highland Military Academy in Worcester, Massachusetts; and May, her younger sister, who died in childhood (18721883).